Club Ciudad de Bolívar: Entering into football (2019–present)

-On October 19, 2025, they played the final of the Torneo Federal A against Atlético de Rafaela, defeating them after a goalless draw for the entire ninety minutes and taking a 5-4 lead in the penalty shootout.

-This earned them promotion to the Primera Nacional for the first time in their history, where they will compete in the tournament next year (2026).
+On October 19, 2025, they played the final of the Torneo Federal A against Atlético de Rafaela, defeating them after a scoreless draw during the ninety minutes and taking the lead in the penalty shootout by 5–4.
+Thus, they achieved promotion to the Primera Nacional for the first time in their history, where they will compete in the tournament during the year 2026.